Daniel Müller-Schott

 He plays a cello by Matteo Goffriller, Venice, 1727.

-He has worked with world-renowned conductors such as Vladimir Ashkenazy, Charles Dutoit, Christoph Eschenbach, Kurt Masur, Sakari Oramo and André Previn.
+He has worked with conductors such as Vladimir Ashkenazy, Charles Dutoit, Christoph Eschenbach, Kurt Masur, Sakari Oramo and André Previn.
 He recorded and released the Mozart Piano Trios in 2006 with Anne-Sophie Mutter and André Previn.
 With Angela Hewitt, he has recorded Beethoven's complete works for cello and piano.